DarryanM/SEM_Group4/use-cases/use-case-5.md

 ### Primary Actor

-Data Analyst.
+The Data Analyst.

 ### Trigger

-A request for Country Population information is by the Organisation.
+A request for Top N Countries Population by continents information is by the Data Analyst.

 ## MAIN SUCCESS SCENARIO

-1. Data Analyst request Top N Country Population Report.
+1. Data Analyst request Top N Countries In Continents Population Report.
-2. Data Analyst able to extract report of Top N Countries sorted from largest to smallest population.
+2. Data Analyst able to extract report of Top N Countries grouped by regions sorted from largest to smallest population.

 ## EXTENSIONS